tk3369/BinaryTraits.jl/docs/src/guide.md

 * `<positive>` and `<negative>` are words that indicates whether a data type exhibits the trait.
 * `<trait1>`, `<trait2>`, etc. are used to define composite traits.

-### Choosing your own super-type of the trait type
+### Using custom super-type

 The as-clause is used to specify the super-type of the trait type.
 If the clause is missing, the super-type is defaulted to `Any`.

-### Choosing your own prefix for trait types
+This may be useful when you want to group a set of traits under the same "umbrella".

+### Specifying custom Prefixes

 When you define a trait using verbs like *Fly* or *Swim* in the above, it makes sense to define trait types with `Can` and `Cannot` prefixes.
 But, what if you want to define a trait using a noun or an adjective?

 In that case, you can define your trait with the `prefix` clause.
 For example: